 A big reason why businesses go paperless is that it is good for the environment.
 However, this is not the only reason to go paperless, with several other benefits to the business both internally and externally.

 Customers will like it: By promoting that you are becoming a paperless business, your customers and potential new customers will love it.
-Consumers are now buying more from businesses who are ethical, so by showing them you are taking the right steps, they are more likely to buy from you.
+Consumers are now buying more from businesses that are ethical, so by showing them you are taking the right steps, they are more likely to buy from you.

-Employees will like it: With the new online systems in place, day to day tasks will become quicker and easier.
+Employees will like it: With the new online systems in place, day-to-day tasks will become quicker and easier.
 Making the lives of the employees easier.

 Save money: Saving money comes high up on the list of reasons why businesses become paperless.
-You will no longer need to buy reams of paper, ink for the printer, pens, or other paper related items.
+You will no longer need to buy reams of paper, ink for the printer, pens, or other paper-related items.

-Easier to manage: With no paper in your business, there will be no need for large filing cabinets filled with unorganised paperwork.
+Easier to manage: With no paper in your business, there will be no need for large filing cabinets filled with unorganized paperwork.
 By using online systems to store documents, it will make it much easier to find and manage important documents.

-Save space: Removing printers, filing cabinets and other storage units filled with paper items, will free up room in your office.
+Save space: Removing printers, filing cabinets, and other storage units filled with paper items, will free up room in your office.
 Allowing you to put in more desks for new employees or even a table tennis table to improve employee satisfaction.

 Data security: Moving all files and documents to the cloud will keep them safe from natural disasters like flooding and fire.

-If you are looking to go paperless and you need a system that can manage holidays, keep employee information up to date and store important documents, then e-days can help.
+If you are looking to go paperless and you need a system that can manage holidays, keep employee information up to date and store important documents, then Edays can help.
 Our absence management system is the perfect solution.